Excluded power graphs of groups: Background

-A {\em connected component} of a simple graph is subset of vertices that are connected to each other through a sequence of edges but are not connected to vertices not in the connected component.
+A graph $G$ is {\em connected} if there exists a path between every pair of vertices.
+A {\em (connected) component} of $G$ is a subgraph that is connected and is not properly contained in any other connected subgraph of $g$.
 A {\em weakly connected component} of a digraph is a connected component in the undirected graph formed by replacing each directed edge with an undirected edge.
 An {\em induced subgraph} of a (di)graph $\Gamma$ is a graph whose vertices are a subset of those of $\Gamma$ and whose edges are all those of $\Gamma$ which join two vertices in the subset.
 The power graph (of any flavor) of a subgroup is the induced subgraph of the power graph (of the same flavor) of the group on that subgroup.

 The {\em quotient graph} of a (di)graph relative to a partition of its vertices takes the cells of the partition as its vertices with an edge from one cell to another whenever there is an edge from a vertex of the first cell to a vertex of the second cell.
-A partition of the vertices of a (di)graph is {\em equitable} whenever for each vertex $x$, the number of (in- and out-)neighbors of $x$ in a given cell of the partition depends only upon the cell containing $x$.
+A partition $\{V_1, V_2, \ldots, V_k\}$ of the vertices of a (di)graph is called an {\em equitable partition} if for every pair of indices $i$ and $j$, every vertex in $V_i$ has the same number of (in- and out-)neighbors in $V_j$.

 \begin{definition} Let $G$ be a group, and let $\mathcal{C}$ be the set of cyclic subgroups of $G$.
-The {\em directed quotient power graph} $\dqk{}{G}$ and the {\em (undirected) quotient power graph} $\qk{}{G}$ of $G$ each has vertex set $\mathcal{C}$ and respectively have a directed edge from each cyclic subgroup to each of its proper subgroups and an undirected edge joining two distinct cyclic subgroups whenever one is a proper subgroup of the other.
-Label the directed edge from $C$ to $D$ by the index of $D$ in $C$. let $\mathcal{X}$ be a set of integers greater than one.
-The {\em directed $\mathcal{X}$-excluded quotient power graph} $\dqk{-\mathcal{X}}{G}$ and the {\em (undirected) $\mathcal{X}$-excluded quotient power graph} $\qk{-\mathcal{X}}{G}$ of $G$ are the subgraphs of $\dqk{}{G}$ formed by deleting the edges of the corresponding power graph with labels divisible by some element of $\mathcal{X}$. \end{definition}
+The {\em directed quotient power graph} $\dqk{}{G}$ and the {\em (undirected) quotient power graph} $\qk{}{G}$ of $G$ each has vertex set $\mathcal{C}$ and, respectively, have a directed edge from each cyclic subgroup to each of its proper subgroups and an undirected edge joining two distinct cyclic subgroups whenever one is a proper subgroup of the other.
+Label the directed edge from $C$ to $D$ by the index of $D$ in $C$.
+Let $\mathcal{X}$ be a set of integers greater than one.
+The {\em directed $\mathcal{X}$-excluded quotient power graph} $\dqk{\exclude{\mathcal{X}}}{G}$ and the {\em (undirected) $\mathcal{X}$-excluded quotient power graph} $\qk{\exclude{\mathcal{X}}}{G}$ of $G$ are the subgraphs of $\dqk{}{G}$ formed by deleting the edges of the corresponding power graph with labels divisible by some element of $\mathcal{X}$. \end{definition}